 If you’re searching for a sailing organization that provides the highest quality education at a global level, you’ll most likely want to go with IYT.
 They have the most established international reputation for training maritime professionals all around the world.

 Arguably the most important factor in choosing a place to learn how to sail is where the closest sailing school is located.
-While the sailing organizations we covered have schools all over the world, others are soley present in certain countries and regions.
+While the sailing organizations we covered have schools all over the world, others are solely present in certain countries and regions.

 If you’re located in the UK, consider RYA.
 If you’re in the US or North America, consider US Sailing.
-Both organizations have a very strong network in their respective countries and provide a lot of value for their local communities.
+Both organizations have a very strong network in their respective countries and provide a lot of value to their local communities.

 Primary Sailing Region

 Depending on where you might end up sailing the majority of the time, you’ll want to consider whether it makes sense to get one certificate over the other.
 The differences between the geographical regions that recognize the ICC and the IPC aren’t huge but they certainly exist.